BAKING CAKES IN KIGALI

-Kigali?
+Kigali, and baking cakes?
 I could tell it was a place in Africa from its cover, but until I turned the book over and read the blurbs, I had no idea what it might be about.
 When I read that the protagonist, Angel Tungaraza, a Tanzanian woman living with her family in Rwanda, was a kindhearted soul who befriended many people in the process of running her home business of baking cakes, I thought, why not?

 Indeed, don’t let the blurbs on the back of the book fool you.
 Author Gaile Parkin, a white South African who spent two years counseling in Rwanda after the genocide, may have created a character who is kindhearted, but sweet Angel is also savvy, inherently wise, gutsy, and a collector of stories the reader will not soon forget.

 Kigali is Rwanda’s capital city and was the heart of the genocide which took place in 1994.
 So how does this folksy character fit in such an aftermath?
 Parkin has not softened Kigali’s history.
 She has written the story of one woman who becomes a wellspring of stories depicting the human condition.
-Angel, a Catholic, lives with her Muslim husband, a consultant to a local university, and her grandchildren (her own children are dead) in a compound housing many foreigners helping to rebuilt Rwanda.
+Angel, a Catholic, lives with her Muslim husband, a consultant to a local university, and her grandchildren (her own children are dead) in a compound housing many foreigners helping to rebuild Rwanda.

 She is an entrepreneur who bakes cakes for almost anyone celebrating almost any occasion.
 Parkin wastes no time (page one) in showcasing Angel’s business acumen when describing her awaiting a very important customer: She “had dressed smartly for the occasion, in a state of great anticipation of the benefits that it might bring.”
 Make no mistake, “benefits” is another word for money.